When is the Women's World Cup, when is the draw, host country, tickets

-Women's World Cup 2023: When is the Women's Football World Cup, when is the draw, what's the host country, and how to get tickets?
+When is the Womens World Cup 2023 draw made, when does it start, who is the host country, ticket details

-After defeating Austria on Thursday evening, Scotland are edging closer to the Women’s World Cup 2023.
-But when will the tournament begin, where is it hosted, when is the draw and how can you get tickets?
+Sadly, Scotland won’t be taking part this time.
+But here is when the Women’s World Cup will begin, where is it hosted, when is the draw and how can you get tickets?

 Set to be the first-ever co-hosted women’s tournament, anticipation for the Women’s World Cup is already high after a record-breaking European Championships in the summer.